AlfrescoArchive/ttc-docs/workshop.md

     }
 ```

+- commit & push the changes to your fork

-- Import into Jenkins X:
+- Import into Jenkins X (make sure that you are in your dev environment -> jx env dev):
   > jx import --branches "develop|PR-.*|feature.*"

 - Go to Jenkins X and check that the new project is registered and being built (jx get urls -> to retrieve the URLs again)